jasp-stats/jasp-desktop/Resources/Help/analyses/mlclassificationrandomforest.md

 - Test set accuracy: The classification accuracy on the test set.
 - OOB accuracy: The out-of-bag classification accuracy on the test set.

+#### Evaluation Metrics
+- Precision: The ratio of correct positive predictions to the total predicted positives.
+- Recall: Ratio of correct positive predictions to the total positive observations.
+- F1 Score: The harmonic mean of the precision and recall scores.
+- Support: The number of class observations in the test set.
+- AUC: Area under the ROC curve.
+Every class is predicted against all other classes.
+See also ROC curves.

 ### References
 -------
 - James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An introduction to statistical learning.
 Springer New York.
+- Breiman, Leo.
+(2001).
+Random forests.
+Machine Learning.
+Springer, 45(1), 5-32

 ### R-packages
 ---